 Portrayed by Raul Ponce de Leon

 William Kuykendall was born December 13, 1835 in Clay County Missouri.
-He enlisted in the Army of the Confederacy during the war between the states.
-Kuykendall participated in the battle of Carthage, the first battle of the Civil War, while holding the rank of lieutenant.
+He enlisted in the Army of the Confederacy during The War Between the States.
+Kuykendall participated in the battle of Carthage, the first battle of the Civil War, while holding the rank of Lieutenant.

-Judge William L. Kuykendall is portrayed by Raul Ponce de Leon.
-This is the actor's second year with Deadwood Alive.
+Judge William L. Kuykendall is portrayed be Raul Ponce de Leon.
+He joined the acting troupe in 2017.
 Raul is a long-time Deadwood resident, living in a historic home.
-He is a tour guide, artist, film and Western historian, and a member of the Deadwood library board.
+He is a tour guide, artist, western historian, and a member of the Deadwood Library board.

 Calamity Jane - Bullwhacker, Scout, Sporting Girl